Azure/azure-python-siteextensions/readme.md

 # Installing and Using

-To install a Site Extension into an Azure App service instance, you can use the portal at [portal.azure.com](https://portal.azure.com) under the Tools blade of your app.
+To install a Site Extension into an Azure App service instance, you can use the portal at [portal.azure.com](https://portal.azure.com).
+Go to the Web App and search for Extensions.

 To deploy as part of an ARM template, include a site extension resource in your site.
 For example, the below resource will install Python 3.5.1 x64 as part of deploying your site.